Skip to content

 There are three different versions of .net core listed, be sure you select the "ASP.NET Core Runtime" version.

-There are different procedures for different versions of Linux and there is a step before the actual installation to add the microsoft package repository so be sure to read through the instructions carefully.
+There are different procedures for different versions of Linux and there may be a step before the actual installation to add the microsoft package repository so be sure to read through the instructions carefully.

 Confirm ASP.NET Core runtime is installed and available before proceeding to the next step: